microtrain/bootcamp/05-HTML/02-GitHubPages.md

 * The title tag reads *Hello, I am YOUR-NAME*
 * Add an H1 element to the body of the document.
   * The contents of this tag SHOULD read *Hello I am YOUR-NAME*
-* Create a paragraph tag and say a few sentances about yourself.
+* Create a paragraph tag and say a few sentences about yourself.
 * Add an image element to the paragraph tag above the text you just added.
   * The src attribute MUST point to a Gravatar image
   * The value of alt attribute SHOULD be YOUR-NAME